Details on COFI Replacement Indices

 - Once COFI is no longer available, Multifamily COFI-indexed ARMs will move to a new replacement index that will be administered and published by Freddie Mac.
 The new index, the Enterprise 11th District COFI Institutional Replacement Index ("Ent 11th COFI Inst Repl"), will be published here on the last business day of every month beginning on February 28, 2022 (for the month of January 2022).
 The existing subtypes will be updated with the new replacement index description.

-- COFI-indexed CMOs contain waterfall fallback language specifying that the replacement index once COFI is no longer available is the one-month LIBOR.
-Since the anticipated index cessation date for one-month LIBOR is June 30, 2023, it is currently anticipated that these COFI-indexed CMOs would switch to a replacement index for 1-Year LIBOR (the Secured Overnight Financing Rate, "SOFR") after June 30, 2023.
+- COFI-indexed CMOs contain waterfall fallback language specifying that the replacement index once COFI is no longer available is the one-year3 LIBOR.
+Since the anticipated index cessation date for one-year3 LIBOR is June 30, 2023, it is currently anticipated that these COFI-indexed CMOs would switch to a replacement index for 1-Year LIBOR (the Secured Overnight Financing Rate, "SOFR") after June 30, 2023.

 Visit Fannie Mae's COFI Playbook and FAQs to learn more about the COFI transition, including additional details on the spread adjustment and recommended actions for stakeholders to consider as they manage the transition.
 Visit Freddie Mac's website for downloadable test data for the Ent 11th COFI Repl and the Ent 11th COFI Instl Repl, including a training video that serves as a job aid.